Raymans/gh-web/content/pages/1--about/index.md

 ---
-title: About
+title: About GeekHub techs
+menuTitle: About
+icon:
 ---

-This is a demo site of the [HeroBlog](https://github.com/greglobinski/gatsby-starter-hero-blog), a [GatsbyJS](https://www.gatsbyjs.org/) starter.

 ### Features: